BenJanecke/octopress/source/_posts/2014-01-19-this-is-a-work-in-progress.markdown

 I also believe in collaboration so pull requests are welcome at [this repo](https://github.com/BenJanecke/octopress).

-Everything written here will never be removed the from the [git history](https://github.com/BenJanecke/octopress/commits/master) but everything is subject to change.
+Everything written here will never be removed the from the [git history](https://github.com/BenJanecke/octopress/commits/master) and will be subject to change.

 That is the point.